Standard query extensions

 Argument Description

-The query extensions of join type produce similar operation as a join keyword used in an SQL statement.
+The join query extensions produce similar operations as the join keyword used in an SQL statement.

 $valuesToResultSet